A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Salience and Survey Experiment Generalizability

-The critical condition within this proposition, ``$\exists j$ and $k$, such that $r^j_k(x_1) \neq r^j_k(\tilde{x}_1)$," elucidates a scenario where altering the treatment level affects the salience of at least one attribute within one profile.
-In the proof (detailed further in the SI \ref{prop:reverse2}), it is demonstrated that such a reversal can occur irrespective of the utility magnitudes associated with excluded attributes, or the inherent salience of the treatment attribute ($X_1$).
-This finding has profound implications for experimental design and interpretation, particularly in contexts where the primary interest lies in understanding the direction of causal effects.
+The key condition in this proposition -- that there exists an attribute $k$ such that the salience ranking changes across treatment states -- captures a scenario in which a change in the treatment alters the relative salience of at least one attribute.
+As shown in the proof, such a reversal can arise regardless of the utility magnitudes associated with excluded attributes or the baseline salience of the treatment attribute itself.

+To build intuition for the phenomenon of effect sign reversal, consider again a survey experiment in which the treatment affects only the first attribute.
+As illustrated in the left panel of Table \ref{tab:comp31}, under the control condition, the attribute values are $(x_1,x_2)$ with corresponding salience weights $(\alpha_1,\alpha_2)$.
+The treatment changes only $x_1$ to $\tilde{x}_1$, leading to updated salience weights $(\alpha'_1,\alpha'_2)$.
+In the real-world environment, suppose there is an additional attribute $X_3$ in the consideration set, as shown in the right panel of the table \ref{tab:comp31}.
+Under the same experiment, only the first attribute is affected.
+The individual causal effect in the survey environment is given by where $\tilde{x}_2=x_2$ since the treatment only affects the first attribute.
+In contrast, in the real-world environment, the individual causal effect is

+We observe that salience affects the individual causal effect through two distinct channels.
+First, changes in salience weights imply that, even when the treatment does not alter the values of other attributes, those attributes still contribute to the treatment effect via reweighting.
+In particular, because the real-world environment includes an additional attribute, the salience weights assigned to the first two attributes $(\beta)$ differ from those in the survey environment $(\alpha)$.
+This reallocation of attention can lead to differences in effect magnitude and, potentially, in effect sign across environments.
+Second, in the real-world environment, $ICE(E^r)$ includes an additional term arising from the third attribute, $[\beta_3u_{ik}(x_3)-\tilde{\beta}_3 u_{ik}(\tilde{x}_3)]$.
+This additional component can be sufficiently large to overturn the direction of the treatment effect, thereby inducing effect sign reversal.

+It is immediate that if there exist parameter configurations under which a positive effect can be reversed to a negative one, then it is even more likely that configurations exist under which the effect is attenuated to zero.
+We formalize this observation in the following corollary:

+\begin{corollary} Suppose assumptions \ref{ass:stable} and \ref{ass:salience} hold.
+If there exists $j$ and $k$, such that $r_j(z_i) \neq r_k(z'_i)$, then the experimental treatment effect may become null in the real-world environment, and vice versa. \end{corollary}

+It is important to emphasize that our results are existence results; they do not imply that effect sign reversal or attenuation must occur in practice.
+For example, if a particular attribute—or its associated salience—dominates the evaluation process, then reversal is unlikely.
+The intuition is straightforward.
+Suppose attribute $X_1$ is substantially more important than all other attributes.
+In that case, it yield a large utility contribution $u(X_1)$.
+Consequently, in the overall evaluation $V$, the term $\alpha_1 u(X_1)$ dominates.
+Even if salience rankings shift, this dominant component is unlikely to be offset by changes in other attributes.
+As a result, the sign of $V$, and hence of the individual causal effect, will largely be determined by $X_1$, making sign reversal unlikely in such settings.